RV Financials: Understanding RV Prices

 Low Retail Price

-This number was once the suggested value of each model of RV, if it is in below-normal or even poor condition with some serious problems.
+This number was once the suggested value of each model of RV, if it is in below-normal or even poor condition with some serious problems present.

-Often such an RV, labeled with a Low Retail Price would be deemed as functionally sound, but might have problems such as;
+Often such an RV, labeled with a price near the actual Low Retail Price value would be deemed as functionally sound, but might have problems such as;

 - Signs of having not been properly cared for